Tactics, Strategy, ROI, TCO and Realizing Business Benefit from SAP

 SAP Tactics, Strategies, or Both?

-Doing research for an upcoming book on using a strategy based implementation or upgrade approach to SAP I’ve read probably thousands of pages of academic articles, research information, and company websites about “ROI” with IT systems, and more directly, “ROI” with ERP implementations.
-Maybe one percent (1%) of the material I read contains any substance about strategic options for ERP.
-This seems to be a “mystical subject” where the Formula 1 mechanics can’t be found so companies continue to rely on tire checkers and oil changers to overhaul their race cars.
+Going back to my research, maybe one percent of the material I read contains any substance about strategic options for ERP.
+This seems to be a “mystical subject” where businesses cannot find the Formula 1 mechanics, so they continue to rely on tire checkers and oil changers to overhaul their race cars.

 • Knowledge transfer